 5. Keep it Official!

-When I was talking to Dr. Larry Rudner, the chief psychometrician of the GMAT, I was surprised to know that even what we know of the test now, such as the number of experimental questions used, could be wrong.
+Besides, in a conversation between our founder Arun Jagannathan and Dr. Larry Rudner, who has served as the VP of GMAC Research and chief psychometrician of the GMAT, we found out that even what we know of the test now, such as the number of experimental questions used, could be wrong.

-Another issue I have observed in test-takers is not taking the GMAT prep tests till the very end because they want to save the best for the last.
-The problem with this approach is that you end up wasting thousands of awesome GMAT questions that best reflect the test – I would even say, better than the OG.
+We’ve observed that most test-takers don’t take the official GMAT prep tests until the very end because they want to save the best for the last.
+The problem with this approach is that your prep will end up being guided by tests that don’t adequately reflect the GMAT.

-So if you are one – no need to worry, just stick to the study plan we have made for you!
+So, if you are one – don’t worry, just stick to the study plan we have made for you!

 Hope these techniques make a positive difference to your GMAT prep!
-If you’d like to share what works for you and what doesn’t, please leave a comment in the comment section below.
+If you’d like to share what works for you and what doesn’t, please let us know in the comment section below.

-Head over to our Video library for more useful information on how to achieve an awesome GMAT score!
+Head over to our free GMAT Resource Library for more useful information on how to achieve an awesome GMAT score!